Impulse Buy Lifetime Cost Calculator

 Multi-decade cost of impulse purchasing with investment opportunity cost

-Calculate multi-decade cost of impulse buying including investment opportunity cost.
-Enter impulse cost and impulses per month for an instant result.
+Calculate multi-decade cost of impulse buying including the investment opportunity cost of redirecting that spend into long-term assets.

 What this tool does